The Muddy Stilettos Report

 A forward-thinking seaside prep school in an enviable location with a focus on bringing out the best in all children and developing creativity, thinking skills and self-expression.

-Set over 12 acres, like many historic schools (St Andrew’s celebrated its 140th anniversary back in 2016) it’s a mix.
-There’s the old – like the wood-panelled hall now used for table tennis (of which more later) and the chapel, unexpectedly housed behind a thoroughly modern, light and airy drama studio, and the frequent photographs on the walls of old boys with what appears to be the same incredibly austere, flat-capped headmaster in each.
+Like many historic schools (St Andrew’s is fast approaching its 150-year anniversary) it’s a mix of the old and the new.
+The former incorporates the beautiful the wood-panelled hall which houses a serene, book-filled library; the chapel, unexpectedly housed behind a thoroughly modern, light and airy drama studio; and the frequent photographs on the walls of old boys with what appears to be the same incredibly austere, flat-capped headmaster in each.

 The thought behind how the facilities are used really stands out.
 For example, sports clubs run after school but also early in the morning, offering an alternative to the usual breakfast-club activities and allowing children – and staff – the chance to build the habit and experience the benefits of exercise in the mornings.
 The pavilion doubles up as a Year 7 and 8 common room.
 Located about as far away from the main campus (and boarding house) as it’s possible to get, it gives them a sense of independence and space.

-A new head of performing arts has revolutionised the department, and the school now plans to refurbish the old sports hall into a dedicated performing arts space.
-When I visited a group of children were being educated on the subject of Queen and Freddie Mercury.
-It comes as no surprise then to find that the head, Gareth Jones, is keen on music.
-Drama is another strength and pupils can take LAMDA exams from entry to Grade 6, preparing them for performing arts scholarships or colleges.
-A new head of art, meanwhile, has livened the curriculum up from still life to incorporate mixed media and other techniques in the beautifully-lit art studios.
+Drama is a real strength and pupils can take LAMDA exams from entry to Grade 6, preparing them for performing arts scholarships or colleges.
+The head of art, meanwhile, has livened the curriculum up from still life to incorporate mixed media and other techniques in the beautifully-lit art studios.

-St Andrew’s has scrapped the Common Entrance examination and replaced it with the Bridge Curriculum for years 7, 8 and 9, developed with Eastbourne College.
-It’s a forward-thinking move – this year’s GCSE and A Levels debacle demonstrated the impact of over-reliance on exam preparation as opposed to, you know, learning.
+St Andrew’s scrapped the Common Entrance examination and replaced it with the Bridge Curriculum for Years 7, 8 and 9, developed with Eastbourne College.
+It’s a forward-thinking move that’s paying off, as the heads of St Andrew’s and Eastbourne College both testify.

 Although it’s not a hothouse, academics are ambitious.
-Given that 35 leavers in 2018 were granted scholarships to top public schools, ambitions are clearly being realised.
-The focus is on forward-thinking teaching and learning – the school’s response to lockdown demonstrates this – and thinking skills features on the curriculum, along with developing intellectual character.
+Given that 20 leavers in 2022 were granted scholarships to top public schools, ambitions are clearly being realised.
+The focus is on forward-thinking teaching and learning and thinking skills features on the curriculum, along with developing intellectual character.

 Most leavers go on to Eastbourne but children tend to move onto wherever suits them best, including to very academically rigorous secondaries.

 The boarding facilities were totally refurbished in 2019 and sit at the heart of the school.
-They’re cosy and inviting, more like the lovely airy spare room at your favourite auntie’s house than a faceless chain hotel.
-Assuming said fave auntie is also an interior designer, as one of the gongs St Andrew’s has been shortlisted for this year is Boarding House Extension or Refurb at the BSA Awards.
 Full-time, weekly and flexi-boarding are all offered to children from Year 3 – flexi is a popular solution and the school uses its boarding space flexibly too, with adorable cabin-like bunk beds for the more occasional boarders.
 The boarding house is run by husband and wife Mark and Trudy Tomsett, who live in with their three children and teach at the school.